-All the companies in the IFAL Group are resourced from ISL - the IntegraFin Group's services company.
+All the companies in the IFAL Group except for ILInt are resourced from ISL - the IntegraFin Group's services company.
+ILInt has its own staff but outsources corporate and administrative activities to ISL.
 ISL employees, including Senior Management Function Holders and Key Function Holders, are provided to ILUK under the terms of an inter-company services agreement.
 ISL also provides under the same agreement, all operational services including systems access, office equipment and supplies, document management, printing, storage and destruction services.
 ISL sub-outsources the printing of certain insurance documentation including contract notes.
 ISL and IFAL are both located in the UK.